SeLite/SeLite.github.io/SQLiteImport.md

 ---

 ## Overview ##
 This converts a backup of your database to SQLite.
-It does not and it will not connect to your DB.
+It does not (and it will not) connect to your DB.
 For now

   * the JAR is not distributed.
-Compile yourself or contact me.
+Compile it yourself.
   * the imports only work from Postgres
   * only some schema and insert SQL of Postgres was tested
   * TODO autoincrement primary keys